 Unfortunately, when the coronavirus pandemic hit, it blew a big hole in this assessment.
 The last part in particular: If any Japanese people are racist, the country’s highest-ranking government officials are undoubtedly the most racist among them.

-This is ironic, of course, given that Japan—the Japanese government more than Japanese people—remains laser-focused on uniting the world in 2021 at the delayed Tokyo Olympic games, assuming they end up taking place.
+This is ironic, of course, given that Japan—the Japanese government more than Japanese people—was laser-focused on uniting the world in 2021 at the delayed Tokyo Olympic games, which infamously took place behind closed borders.
 But let’s not get ahead of ourselves.